hypersasha/npm-webbox/README.md

     server.sendJSON(res, result);
 });
 ```
 Done!
-Now you can upload images to your server via POST-requests.
+Now you can upload images to your server via POST-requests ar localhost:3000/uptest

 P.S.
 WebBox have a JavaScript module, which you can include to your webpage.
 Find out [here.](https://github.com/hypersasha/js-webbox)

+## Need more documentation?
+You can find the full list of WebBox classes and methods here.